nathanaschbacher/express-airmail/README.md

 express-airmail attaches itself to the express response object.
 The `.send()` method is very similar to the `res.send()` method provided by express itself.

 The first argument is the template you want to render to HTML.
-The second is the object containing local variables you want to pass to the template rendering enging.
+The second is the object containing local variables you want to pass to the template rendering engine.
 The third is a set of message options for the email you want to send ([see here for field details](https://github.com/andris9/Nodemailer#e-mail-message-fields)).
 The last is the optional callback that returns the `.sendMail()` results from nodemailer.

 ```javascript
 app.get('/testmail', function(req, res) {